GilchristTech/mini230523_s3-cicd/src/plog/04-github-deploy.md

 Well... kinda.
 11ty puts `index.html` files throughout the build's directory structure, and normally this works quite well for resolving URLs, but S3 doesn't know to redirect requests to these index files.
-I believe this is handled with AWS CloudFormation, which I've never actually worked with.
+I believe this is handled with AWS ~~CloudFormation~~ CloudFront, which I've never actually worked with.
 So looking into that is the next step!
 I've worked on this for nine hours, though, so if it doesn't appear to be something I can do quickly, I'll be heading to sleep instead.